openearth/aeolis-python/docs/user/model_setup.rst

 An easy way to look up where these process, threshold and method flags are used is by going to the main page of the AeoLiS github and using the search bar at the top.
 For instance, searching 'process_tide' shows that it is used in :py:mod:`aeolis.threshold.compute`, :py:mod:`aeolis.vegetation.grow`, :py:mod:`aeolis.bed.update`.

-Process_wind
+process_wind
 ^^^^^^^^^^^^^
 'Process_wind' makes sure the wind file is loaded, and interpolates values of the wind speed and direction to each time step.
 The model does not work without this flag.
 Used in :py:mod:`aeolis.wind.interpolate`

-Process_threshold
+process_threshold
 ^^^^^^^^^^^^^^^^^
 'Process_threshold' allows for the alterations of the threshold velocity by processes like grain, moisture and vegetation.
 This process does not occur if a threshold file is provided as input since this file is used to define the threshold shear velocity.
-Used in :py:mod:`aeolis.threshold.compute`

-Process_transport
+Used in :py:mod:`aeolis.threshold.compute`, documentation of threshold alterations can be found in :ref:model_description

+th_grainsize: calculates the threshold velocity based on the grain size following Bagnold (:py:mod:`aeolis.threshold.compute_grain_size`)
+th_bedslope: currently not implemented, but theoretically would include an alteration of the velocity threshold based on the slope of the bed. (:py:mod:`aeolis.threshold.compute_bedslope`)
+th_moisture: alters the threshold velocity based on the moisture content, many different methods are available (:py:mod:`aeolis.threshold.compute_moisture`).
+Only works if moisture content is defined, which is calculated when process_moisture is on.
+th_salt: alters the wind velocity threshold based on salt content following Nickling and Ecclestone (1981) (:py:mod:`aeolis.threshold.compute_salt`)
+th_sheltering: modify the wind velocity threshold based on the presence of roughness elements in the grain size fractions following Raupach (1993) (:py:mod:`aeolis.threshold.compute_sheltering`) th_humidity and th_drylayer: are currently not implemented

+process_transport
 ^^^^^^^^^^^^^^^^^^
 'Process_transport' allows the calculation of the equilibrium transport rate based on a user-defined transport method.